Amadioha: Creator god

 Amadioha is also considered to be a creator God.
 In some traditions, human beings were made by him when he sent a bolt of lightning down to strike a silk cotton tree, which split and revealed a man and a woman.

 Consort to Ani

 Amadioha is often shown as a husband to Ani, who is the Earth mother.
 In some Igbo traditions, the pair are said to be the first Alusi to have been created by Chukwu.
 The two are often honored with Mbari houses, which were made with mudbrick.
-Amadioha is typically depicted as a fair-skinned, titled gentleman of cool temper who is the patron of "light skinned Igbos" and "men of exalted rank."In reality this is not so, as a matter of facts Amadioha has no humanoid form, and no physical form save for a gigantic white ram, as this is how those who have witnessed him describe him to be.
+Amadioha is typically depicted as a fair-skinned, titled gentleman of cool temper who is the patron of "Ṇ́dị́ Ìgbò" and "men of exalted rank."In reality this is not so, as a matter of facts Amadioha has no humanoid form, and no physical form save for a gigantic white ram, as this is how those who have witnessed him describe him to be.
 While Ani is considered to be the lawmaker of Igbo society (which is known as Odinala), Amadioha is the enforcer and protector of the law.